sergev/gisp/docs/Language.md

   expects numbers; use the `eq` and `equal` primitives via backticks when you need identity or structural comparison of non-numeric values.
 Logical `&&` and `||` expand to short-circuiting macros installed by the runtime prelude.
+  Post-increment and post-decrement are **statements only**; they cannot appear inside expressions.
 - **Special forms:** `switch` expressions select the first truthy case and compile down to the runtime `cond`.
 - **Conditional expressions:** `if cond { expr } else { expr }` evaluates to the